williamQyq/April2021MERN/README.md

 ## What is this project for?
 ---
-This project has access to the **Mongo database** of the warehouse, the Amazon Seller Central via **Selling Partner API** and the **Walmart Open I/O**.
+This project has access to the **Mongo database** of the warehouse, the Amazon Seller Central via **Selling Partner API**, the **Walmart Open I/O**, and google service.
 Make it easier for small to medium company to maintain track and manage assets.

 ## Getting Started
 ---